pachyderm/pachyderm/doc/fundamentals/run_pipeline.md

 Sometimes you need to see the result of merging different commits to analyze and identify correct combinations and potential flows in data collection and processing.
-Or, you just want to re-rerun a failed job manually.
+Or, you just want to rerun a failed job manually.

 Pachyderm enables you to run your pipelines with old commits or in different